 “To make a difference by contributing to the success of our customers.”

-History of Suisan Co.
-LTD
+History of Suisan Company, Ltd.

-In 2007, Suisan Company Limited celebrated its 100th year of providing excellent service to the guests and residents of the Big Island of Hawaii.
-Over the next six years, Suisan rose to new challenges when faced with devastating hurricanes, lava flows, and a fire that affected the main warehouse.
-Afterwards, Suisan moved its offices to the Ben Franklin Building at 333 Kilauea Avenue.
+In 2007, Suisan Company, Ltd. celebrated its 100th year of providing excellent service to the guests and residents of the Big Island.
+Over the next six years, Suisan rose to new challenges when faced with devastating hurricanes, lava flows and a fire, all of which claimed homes, businesses, the corporate office and part of Suisan’s warehouse.
+Within three days of the of the fire, Suisan was back in operation at the current office location in the Ben Franklin Building at 333 Kilauea Avenue.

 Still a major part of the Big Islander’s lives, Suisan continues to provide quality goods and products to their customers and is a major employer.